ibm-garage-dach/cloud-native-bootcamp-ocp-full/lab-07-services-vpc.md

 Delete the ingress after you have completed your tests.

-### Optional Activity / Homework - Secure the ingress route.
+### Optional Activity - Secure the ingress endpoint

-Follow these steps for exposing a public endpoint --> https://cloud.ibm.com/docs/openshift?topic=openshift-ingress-roks4#ingress-roks4-public
+Follow these steps for exposing a public endpoint via the IBM provided TLS certificate: https://cloud.ibm.com/docs/openshift?topic=openshift-ingress-roks4#ingress-roks4-public